Taylor Swift Opens Up About Her Disordered Eating & How She Copes In Miss Americana

 Advertisement

 Why it works: It’s important for people in recovery to edit their media intake, Mocci says.
 “Social media can often trigger a relapse.
 We tell our patients that if there are postings or people that make you uncomfortable, you should unfollow or unfriend.”
 With other media, Mocci suggests staying away from gossip magazines and filtering what you see on TV — especially if you’re feeling vulnerable one day.
-“Protect yourself and avoid triggers,” he says.
+“Protect yourself and avoid triggers,” she says.

 Focus on feeling good.